-You might wonder what a life-long vegetarian would have to say about breaking vegetarian.
+You might wonder what a life-long vegetarian would have to say about starting a vegetarian diet.
 After all, I didn’t give up meat or anything drastic like that.
 I’ve never craved a hamburger.
 The only meat that’s entered my system snuck in when Taco Bell didn’t get my order right.
 I don’t get the ‘it tastes like chicken’ jokes.

 But, I can attest to the fact that not all vegetarians eat healthfully.
 At one point, my motto could have been: Vegetarianism—eat sweets, not meats.
 I’ve both gained and lost weight eating vegetarian.
 Over the years, I’ve learned how to cook a balanced diet that both nourishes me and gives me energy.
 I ran a marathon two years ago.

 Living in my little vegetarian world, I never thought that other people might be interested in going vegetarian.
 But with more and more vegetarian restaurants popping up, and terrible tofu making its appearance on restaurant menus everywhere, maybe it’s time to share what I know.

 At times, I’ve wanted to visit restaurant empire headquarters and let them know how to actually cook for vegetarians.
 No, a vegetarian dish isn’t just vegetables.
 If you put bacon in it, you can’t call it ‘vegetarian.’
 Vegetarian doesn’t mean bland, tasteless, and gooey.